 -

 - Three letters tending to demostrate [sic] how the security of this nation against al [sic] future persecution for religion, lys [sic] in the abolishment of the present penal laws and tests, and in the establishment of a new law for universal liberty of conscience.
-With allowance.
+With allowance

-- Three letters tending to demonstrate how the security of this nation against all future persecution for religion, lyes in the abolishment of the present penal laws and tests, and in the establishment of a new law for universal liberty of conscience Three letters tending to demostrate how the security of this nation against al future persecution for religion, lys in the abolishment of the present penal laws and tests, and in the establishment of a new law for universal liberty of conscience
+- Three letters tending to demostrate how the security of this nation against al future persecution for religion, lys in the abolishment of the present penal laws and tests, and in the establishment of a new law for universal liberty of conscience; Three letters tending to demonstrate how the security of this nation against all future persecution for religion, lyes in the abolishment of the present penal laws and tests, and in the establishment of a new law for universal liberty of conscience

 - People / Organizations